 The financial statements have been prepared under the going concern basis.
 After making enquiries, the directors are confident the Company is a going concern and have adequate resources to continue in operational existence for the foreseeable future.
-Despite underwriting services ceasing, the directors have been given assurance that operational support will continue to be provided to the Company from K2 Group Services Limited, a direct subsidiary of K2 Group Holdings Limited.
+Operational support is provided to the Company from K2 Group Services Limited, a direct subsidiary of K2 Group Holdings Limited.
 Both the UK parent company and ultimate parent company in the US have provided assurance that all group companies will be supported throughout or until such point that they are no longer owned by K2 Group Holdings Limited.